Generaitiv (GAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Generaitiv Historical Price

-According to the latest data gathered on Generaitiv live price page, the current price of Generaitiv is 0.01558815USD.
-The circulating supply of Generaitiv(GAI) is 7.52M GAI , giving it a market capitalization of $117.24K.
+According to the latest data gathered on Generaitiv live price page, the current price of Generaitiv is 0.01591586USD.
+The circulating supply of Generaitiv(GAI) is 7.52M GAI , giving it a market capitalization of $119.70K.

 - 24-hour0.00%$ --$ --$ --